 This short film was made to promote the activities of the Our Lady of Good Counsel Boys Club in Thomas Street, Dublin.

-Funds to produce the film were secured from the Guinness Brewery whose premises were also in Thomas Street.
+Funds to produce the film were secured from the Guinness Brewery whose premises were also on Thomas Street.
 McGrath approached professional cameramen Stuart Hetherington and Brendan Redmond to make the film and together they produced Clubs Are Trumps.
 The film had its premiere in the Olympia Theatre one Sunday evening in 1959.
-Apparently Guinness was so impressed with the club and its role in gainfully occupying the youth of Thomas Street, that they agreed to fund all its future activities.
+Apparently Guinness was so impressed with the club and its role in occupying the youth of Thomas Street, that they agreed to fund all future activities.

 With kind permission from Stuart Hetherington.